Mormon Battalion: Capture of Tucson

-Temecula Massacre
+Temecula massacre

-Nearing the end of their journey, the battalion passed through Temecula, California, during the aftermath of the Temecula Massacre, a conflict between Mexican government forces and the Luiseño tribe.
-The Mormons stood guard to prevent further bloodshed while the Luiseño people gathered their numerous dead into a common grave.
+Nearing the end of their journey, the battalion passed through Temecula, California during the aftermath of the Temecula massacre, in which Californio soldiers and Cahuilla warriors attacked the Luiseño, killing several dozen.
+The battalion stood guard to prevent further bloodshed while the Luiseño gathered their dead into a mass grave.

 Journey complete

 The Mormon Battalion arrived in San Diego on January 29, 1847, after a march of some 2,080 miles from Iowa.
-For the next five months until their discharge on July 16, 1847, in Los Angeles, the Battalion trained and performed occupation duties in several locations in southern California.
-The most significant service the Battalion provided in California was as a reliable unit under Cooke to reinforce General Kearny's one company of army dragoons.
+For the next five months until their discharge on July 16, 1847, in Los Angeles, the battalion trained and performed occupation duties in several locations in southern California.
+The most significant service the battalion provided in California was as a reliable unit under Cooke to reinforce General Kearny's one company of army dragoons.
 The construction of Fort Moore in Los Angeles was one measure Cooke employed to protect military control under Kearny.
 Some 22 Mormon men died from disease or other natural causes during their service.
 About 80 of the men re-enlisted for another six months of service.